silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/03_Using_security_keys.md

 Before you can setup MFA on your account you’ll need a compatible security key that supports the WebAuthn standard.
 Some examples:

-- Yubico Yubikey 5 NFC
+- Yubico Yubikey 5 series
+- Yubico Yubikey 4 series
+- Google Titan Key

 You must use a browser that supports the WebAuthn standard: